baseboxorg/community-node/doc/update_7.14.18.md

 Turns out I wasn't the only one with that idea, and while I may have beaten some of them to my announcement, they already had large organizations built.
 Undeterred, I pressed on.

+I decided to walk a fine line.
+I'd accept help, but I didn't want anyone else to risk their capital.
+My plan was to cover all of the costs until we started generating revenue, because the risk was just way too high for me to ask anyone else to take a part of it.
+Part of that was running a lean budget.

 The first thing I did was I published a Witness Node how to for newbies.
 And the first thing one of the other candidate groups did was plagiarize it and redistribute it.
-So the first thing I learned was that the various Super Representative groups were all operating at different levels of professionalism.
+So I learned the various Super Representative groups were all operating at different levels of professionalism.

 During test net, I spent all my days in the 'issues' forum at the github java-tron repository.
 I discovered a lot of bugs, but what I discovered in the end was a few of these weren't really bugs.
 Like the time I would sync to a different block height, I think they were testing the potential for a 51% attack.
 I chalk up most of the "hiccups" to these tests.